diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Technical Principles**
 Non-negotiable architectural standards and guidelines that define acceptable approaches to system design and implementation.

-**Testing in Production**
-A practice of validating system behavior and performance with real production traffic and data, using techniques like canary releases and feature flags.

 **Tech Debt Plague**
 An anti-pattern where technical debt accumulates unchecked and architects fail to fight technical debt continuously.